Dallas Heel Spur Treatment

 How Do You Get Rid of a Heel Spur?

 Treatments for heel spurs cover a variety of options, including at-home treatments and surgical options for more extreme cases.
 You might think that, as with many physical conditions, rest is the best form of at-home treatment for heel spurs.
 This is not always the case.
+Sometimes, heel pain is caused by issues with the Achilles tendon.
+In this case, you may need percutaneous Achilles tendon repair surgery.

 After sleep or long periods of rest, the pain will likely worsen at first, and then decrease as you walk throughout the day.
 At SPORT, we recommend the following simple treatments: